 Page 1 is where you see the actual spring blueprint/drawing.
 The drawing is proportional to the dimensions you entered so it is a live blueprint of your spring design.
 This live blueprint will also include some of the spring dimensions you will find in the full spring analysis on page 3 as well as the suggestion for the closest spring in stock.
 On the top right, you’ll see our contact information in case you have any doubts or concerns regarding either the blueprint or your design.

-Page 2 is where you get the online instant quote.
+Page 2 is where you get the Instant Spring Quote.
 This quote is automatically generated from our Spring Calculator using your spring’s dimensions and specifications.
 You are able to fill this out by entering your name an email address.
 Under that, you can see the quote number, the shipping method, the payment terms, the lead time (the time it’ll take us to manufacture the parts), and the expiration date for such quote.

 On the quote, you are provided with 14 quantities, the unit price for each quantity, and the total price if you purchase that certain quantity.
 Right above that you have the part number being quoted.
 As the quantities you order increase, the unit price decreases.
 At the bottom, there are some terms and conditions which talk about the minimum order quantity, our tolerances, and the packaging type.
 Make sure you read these before placing the order.

-The quantities quoted by Spring Creator’s Instant Quote are the following:
+The quantities quoted by Spring Creator’s Instant Spring Quote are the following:

 - 25 pieces